The Blitzkrieg Button: Broadcast

 "The Blitzkrieg Button" was first aired in the on ABC in the United States and CTV in Canada on January 27, 2015.

 Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon.com exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.

 Reception

 Ratings

 In the United States the episode received a 1.3/4 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.3 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.63 million viewers.
 The Canadian broadcast gained 1.96 million viewers, the third highest for that day and the tenth highest for the week.